 Based on what's currently known about how long symptoms last, the recommended length of quarantine is 14 days.
-The goal is to prevent potentially spreading the virus by separating yourself from other people long enough to determine whether or not you're infected and showing symptoms.
+The goal is to prevent inadvertently spreading the virus to others by separating yourself long enough to determine whether or not you're infected and showing symptoms.

 The CDC recommends taking the following steps to help prevent the spread of COVID-19:

 Stay home for 14 days after the exposure